Internal Threat Management

-Although insider fraud is typically linked to financial theft, it is not the only threat worrying organisations
+Although insider fraud is typically linked to financial theft, it is not the only threat worrying organizations

 The pandemic has exacerbated many drivers of the Fraud Triangle, creating a perfect storm of conditions for insider fraud.

-A lack of company loyalty and harboured frustrations with leadership stemming from a poor company culture may heighten internal fraud risks through rationalisation.
+A lack of company loyalty and harbored frustrations with leadership stemming from a poor company culture may heighten internal fraud risks through rationalization.

 The lack of direct supervision has introduced new barriers to monitoring employees

 40% reference the lack of end-to-end visibility as a challenge in insider fraud and collusion detection.